 \section{$\frac{1}{2}$-derivations of thin Lie algebra and transposed Poisson algebras}

-There are several papers which deal with the problem of classification of nilpotent algebras (for example, low dimensional algebras, filiform algebras, algebras with an abelian ideal, etc).
+There are several papers that deal with the problem of classification of nilpotent algebras (for example, low dimensional algebras, filiform algebras, algebras with an abelian ideal, etc).
 Nilpotent Lie algebras with an abelian ideal of codimension $1$ were described in \cite{khakha}.
 Local derivations of nilpotent Lie algebras with an abelian ideal of codimension $1$ were studied in \cite{tang20}.
-In the present section, we describe all transposed Poisson structures on nilpotent Lie algebras with an abelian ideal of codimension $1.$ In our proof will be considering the infinite-dimensional nilpotent Lie algebra with an abelian ideal of codimension $1,$ but the statement of the theorem can be adapted for the finite-dimensional case.
+In the present section, we describe all transposed Poisson structures on nilpotent Lie algebras with an abelian ideal of codimension $1.$ In our proof we consider the infinite-dimensional nilpotent Lie algebra with an abelian ideal of codimension $1,$ but the statement of the theorem can be adapted for the finite-dimensional case.

 \begin{definition} The thin Lie algebra $\mathfrak{L}$ is spanned by generators $\{e_i\}_{i \in \mathbb{N} }.$ These generators satisfy